flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 Many embeddings in Flair are somewhat costly to produce in terms of runtime and may have large vectors.
 Examples of this are Flair- and Transformer-based embeddings.
 Depending on your setup, you can set options to optimize training time.

+### Setting the Mini-Batch Size

-The most important is `mini_batch_size`: Set this to higher values if your GPU can handle it.
-Set `mini_batch_chunk_size` only if your GPU cannot handle the desired mini-batch size as this parameter causes batches to be further split into chunks.
+The most important is `mini_batch_size`: Set this to higher values if your GPU can handle it to get good speed-ups.
+However, if your data set is very small don't set it too high, otherwise there won't be enough learning steps per epoch.

+A similar parameter is `mini_batch_chunk_size`: This parameter causes mini-batches to be further split into chunks, causing slow-downs but better GPU-memory effectiveness.
+Standard is to set this to None (just don't set it) - only set this if your GPU cannot handle the desired mini-batch size.
+Remember that this is the opposite of `mini_batch_size` so this will slow down computation.

+### Setting the Storage Mode of Embeddings

 Another main parameter you need to set is the `embeddings_storage_mode` in the `train()` method of the `ModelTrainer`.
 It can have one of three values: